Derelict bungalow court behind chainlink fence

 Overview

-The future of the Maycrest Bungalows, one of El Sereno’s few remaining bungalow courts, has languished vacant since the 1960s when the California Department of Transportation (Caltrans) acquired it for the failed 710 freeway extension.
+The Maycrest Bungalows, one of El Sereno’s few remaining bungalow courts, has been owned by the California Department of Transportation (Caltrans) for the failed 710 freeway extension since 1968 and has sat vacant since 1991.

 About This Place